MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/eslz-security-governance-and-compliance.md

 This section walks through setting up the overarching Azure-specific security control framework.
 This section assumes organizational security controls are already established.
 Defining these security controls is out of scope for this article.

-The following sections walk through implementing controls to meet security requirements for a fictitious Contoso Financials scenario:
+The following sections describe implementing controls to meet security requirements for a fictitious Contoso Financials scenario:

 - Log all Cloud API requests for audit reporting purposes.
 - Enable authorized IP ranges to secure access to your API server.